My Lovin' (You're Never Gonna Get It)

 "My Lovin' (You're Never Gonna Get It)" is a song by American pop/R&B group En Vogue, released in March 1992 by Eastwest Records as the lead single from their multi-platinum second album, Funky Divas (1992).
+The song was co-written and produced by Denzil Foster and Thomas McElroy, and it samples the guitar riff from the James Brown song "The Payback".

-The song was co-written and produced by Denzil Foster and Thomas McElroy, reaching number two on the US Billboard Hot 100.
-It became their joint highest-peaking single on the chart alongside "Hold On" and "Don't Let Go (Love)", and it peaked atop the Billboard Hot R&B Singles chart for two weeks.
-Internationally, the song reached number four in the United Kingdom and peaked within the top 10 on the charts of Canada, Ireland, and the Netherlands.
+"My Lovin" reached number two on the US Billboard Hot 100, becoming En Vogue's joint highest-peaking single on the chart, alongside "Hold On" and "Don't Let Go (Love)", and it peaked atop the Billboard Hot R&B Singles chart for two weeks.
+Internationally, the song reached number four in the United Kingdom and peaked within the top 10 on the charts of Canada, Ireland, Israel and the Netherlands.
 The single was certified gold by the Recording Industry Association of America (RIAA).

-NME ranked it number eight in their list of "Singles of the Year" in December 1992.
-The song's accompanying music video was directed by Matthew Rolston, and was inspired by the "Big Spender" number from the musical Sweet Charity.
-It was nominated in six categories at the MTV Video Music Awards, winning one.
+NME ranked the song at number eight on their list of the "Singles of the Year" in December 1992.
 VH1 ranked it number 43 on its list for the "100 Greatest Songs of the '90s".
 In October 2023, Billboard ranked it among the "500 Best Pop Songs of All Time".
+The song's accompanying music video was directed by Matthew Rolston, and was inspired by the "Big Spender" number from the musical Sweet Charity.
+It was nominated in six categories at the MTV Video Music Awards, winning one.